-Speaking directly to a Safeguarding Officer is essential.
-Do not use email or voice mail practice to inform him or her as soon as possible that if they tell us/have told us they are at risk of harm, we may need to share that information with other agencies in order to ensure his or her safety.
+Promises of confidentiality should not be given to the student, as matters may develop in which that promise cannot be honoured.
+If the student is a child or vulnerable adult, it is good practice to inform them as soon as possible that if they tell us/have told us they are at risk of harm, we may need to share that information with other agencies in order to ensure his or her safety.